Explore this Section

 The London Mathematical Society offers to enable parents to attend conferences and other research schools, meetings or visits by making a supplementary contribution towards childcare costs.
 Any mathematician in the UK is eligible to apply for a grant.
 If the applicant is not a member then the application must be countersigned by an LMS member.

-British Pharmacological Society - Care Support Award
+British Pharmacological Society - Care Support Bursaries

 The British Pharmacological Society has set aside an amount to be utilised on a first come, first served basis and a maximum of up to £200 will be available per British Pharmacological Society member applicant.